White Horse Tavern (East Whiteland Township, Pennsylvania)

-White Horse Tavern, also known as the White Horse Inn and Old Swanenburg Farm, is a historic inn and tavern located in East Whiteland Township, Chester County, Pennsylvania.
+The White Horse Inn & Tavern, also known as the Old Swanenburg Farm, is a historic American inn and tavern located in East Whiteland Township, Chester County, Pennsylvania.

+It was added to the National Register of Historic Places in 1978.

+History and architectural features

 The building consists of two sections.
-The original section dates to about 1750, and is a two-story, stuccoed stone structure.
-The western section was added about 1790.
+The original section dates to circa 1720, and is a two-story, stuccoed stone structure.
+The western section was added circa 1790.
 Located at mile marker 24 on the Old Lancaster Road, it was an overnight stop on the first stage from Philadelphia to Lancaster.
-General George Washington used the older part as his headquarters following the Battle of Brandywine and during the aborted "Battle of the Clouds."
+Thomas Jefferson stayed at the tavern on September 4, 1776.
 It was also an important stop for Washington's messenger from Valley Forge to Lancaster, when the latter served as the temporary U.S. capital.

 It was added to the National Register of Historic Places in 1978.